American mother and daughter taken hostage by Hamas are released as humanitarian crisis in Gaza deepens – KION546

 An Israeli blockade of food, water, fuel and electricity is “going to kill many, many people” in Gaza, a senior aid official warned Friday, as Israel’s siege and bombardment of the enclave approached the two-week mark.

-Relentless airstrikes have killed at least 3,785 Palestinians, including 1,524 children, 1,000 women and 120 elderly people, according to the Palestinian health ministry.
-Almost 12,500 have been injured and there are growing fears that millions of Palestinians could be permanently displaced.
+Relentless airstrikes have killed more than 4,100 people in Gaza, including at least 1,660 children, according to the Palestinian Health Ministry.
+More than 13,000 have been injured and there are growing fears that millions of Palestinians could be permanently displaced.

+On Thursday night, the Orthodox Patriarchate of Jerusalem said its church compound in Gaza City was hit in an Israeli airstrike, causing one church building to partially collapse, according to CNN’s analysis of video on the ground.

+Seventeen people were killed in the airstrike, according to the Palestinian Ministry of Health.
+Former Michigan Congressman Justin Amash said several of his relatives were among the dead.

+In a statement, the Patriarchate said that “targeting churches and their institutions, along with the shelters they provide to protect innocent citizens, especially children and women who have lost their homes due to Israeli airstrikes on residential areas over the past thirteen days, constitutes a war crime that cannot be ignored.”

+The IDF on Friday acknowledged that “a wall of a church in the area was damaged” as a result of an IDF strike.

-A spokesperson for the Palestinian Ministry of Health in Gaza said Friday that seven hospitals and 21 primary care health centers had been rendered “out of service,” and 64 medical staff have been killed, as Israel continues its airstrikes on Gaza.
+Meanwhile, seven hospitals and 21 primary care health centers had been rendered “out of service,” and 64 medical staff have been killed, a spokesperson for the Palestinian Ministry of Health in Gaza said Friday.

 “It is absolutely life or death at this point,” Avril Benoit, executive director for Doctors Without Borders, also known as Médecins Sans Frontières (MSF), told CNN.